-Unless you are a massive extrovert and love being the centre of attention most people don’t particularly likes being filmed.
-The thought of having every word that comes out of your mouth and every grimace being caught on camera so that it can be watch over and over again, can make even the most confident of communicators come out in a cold sweat.
+Unless you are a massive extrovert and love being the center of attention most people don’t particularly like being filmed.
+The thought of having every word that comes out of your mouth and every grimace being caught on camera so that it can be watched over and over again can make even the most confident of communicators come out in a cold sweat.
 But due to the increasing ability of people to film themselves, the reduction in costs of video platform software and cloud storage, and the time savings and flexibility it provides recruiters, the video interview is unlikely to go away anytime soon.

 1) Check the tech

 It doesn’t exactly fill a recruiter with confidence regarding the competence of a candidate if they play a video recording, only to see the interviewee looking under their laptop, tapping on the microphone, or scrambling around under the desk.
 Therefore, before you open up the video interview make sure everything is plugged in and all of the tech works.
 Information will usually be provided by the recruiter or the software provider regarding the requirements in terms of browsers, broadband speed, and how to manage your privacy settings to ensure both your webcam and microphone are active.
 Read the information carefully and make sure your technology is sufficient before starting the interview.
 If something goes wrong beyond your control technical support should be available from the recruiter or the software provider.

 A video interview allows the interviewee to conduct the process in their own time and where ever they feel comfortable.
 You may choose to engage with the process in your own living room, but just because this is your domain and you usually lounge around the house in a t-shirt and tracksuit bottoms doesn’t mean you should.
 It is still an interview, so all the rules regarding how to dress for an interview still apply…at least from the waist up!